-Poarch Band of Creek Indians (PBCI) filed a petition seeking review of an Alabama Supreme Court decision, which reversed a state lower court and held that the Tribe was not entitled to sovereign immunity from a tort claim brought by a non-member in state court.
+POARCH BAND OF CREEK INDIANS, ET AL. V. WILKES, ET AL. (17-1175) - On February 16, 2018, the Poarch Band of Creek Indians ("Tribe") filed a petition seeking review of an Alabama Supreme Court decision, which reversed a state lower court and held that the Tribe was not entitled to sovereign immunity from a tort claim brought by a non-member in state court.
 Two non-members of the Tribe sued the Tribe in Alabama state court seeking compensation for injuries they received in an automobile accident that occurred off tribal land and was caused by an employee of the Tribe's casino.
 The state trial court granted the Tribe's motion for summary judgement based on the Tribe's sovereign immunity.
 The Supreme Court of Alabama reversed, holding that "the doctrine of tribal sovereign immunity affords no protection to tribes with regard to tort claims asserted against them by non-tribe members."
-The petition is scheduled for the Court's April 13, 2018, conference.
+The Respondents waived their right to respond, and the petition was scheduled for the Court's April 13, 2018, conference, and the Court requested a response, which was filed on June 8, 2018.